Abdo-hassa/E-commerce-Restful-Api/README.md

 # E-commerce-Restful-Api

-REST-API built with express and jwt for authentication proces and authorization and refresh tokens with stripe as a payment method,Validation, Error Handling and soft delete (Deactivate and Activate user )
+REST-API built with express and jwt for authentication proces and authorization and refresh tokens with stripe as a payment method,Validation, Error Handling
+,soft delete (Deactivate and Activate user ) and uploading files with Cloudinary

 # Postman Collection
 ```